Fellow, SuriSehgal Centre for Biodiversity and Conservation, ATREEq

 Carson Fellow (2012-2013), the Rachel Carson Center for Environment and Society, Ludwig Maximilians University, Munich, Germany.

-A sociologist by training, Siddhartha Krishnan’s recent disciplinary and conceptual interests have been in historicizing environmental sociology and sociologizing environmental history.
-He has noted the consequences of such analytical adventures for historical sociology, that is, the environmentalizing of this most historical of sociological sub-disciplines.
-Methodologically, Siddhartha combines field and archival work.
+A sociologist by training, Siddhartha (Sidd) Krishnan’s disciplinary and conceptual interests are in historicizing environmental sociology and sociologizing environmental history.
+He has noted the consequences of such analytical adventures for historical sociology, namely, the environmentalizing of this most historical of sociological sub-disciplines.
+Methodologically, Sidd combines field and archival work.
 He collects field and archival data to address questions pertaining to pastoral landscape and lifestyle transformations; human capabilities and ecosystems services; environmental justice; and modernity and development questions as they pertain to food, pesticide use and human health.
 He teaches sociology, environmental sociology and qualitative research methods in ATREE’s PhD programme.
 He was Carson Fellow (2012-2013) at the Rachel Carson Center (RCC) for Environment and Society, Ludwig-Maximilians University, Munich.
+Since April 2015, he is member of the Executive Committee of the Carson Society of Fellows (http://www.carsoncenter.uni-muenchen.de/alumni/index.html) .
+Sidd was elected in April 2016 as a Board member of the International Consortium of Environmental History Organizations (http://www.iceho.org/leadership-2/ ).
+He is one of the grant awardees in the first call of the AzimPremji University’s Research Grants programme ( http://www.azimpremjiuniversity.edu.in/SitePages/research-grant-awardees... ).

 - ‘Historical sociology of pastoral landscape transformation in 20th century Nilgiris’.
 This project is a contingency research funds (Ford Foundation) supported extension of a concluded Royal Norwegian Embassy (RNE) funded project ‘What does large carnivore predation of Buffalo mean to the Toda?
 Understanding cultural, politico-legal and ecological contexts and consequences of Toda conflicts with Tigers and Leopards on the Nilgiri Pastures, South India.’

-Advisor to one student, and co-advisor to two students from the 2013 PhD batch working on environmentalism in Kerala; society, economy and risk in the Gangetic flood plains; and agrarian crisis.
-Besides the 3 students he supervises, Siddhartha serves in the Doctoral Advisory Committees (DAC) of 8 other students whose research work range from wetland policy in India; lake conservation in Bengaluru; free ranging dog behavior and its pastoral implications in Arunachal Pradesh; landscape fragmentation and local observations in Seemandhra; flood, fishery and conflict in the Gangetic basin.
+Advisor to one student, and co-advisor to two students from the 2013 PhD batch working on environmentalism in Kerala; society, economy and risk in the Gangetic flood plains; and identity politics in the Amrabad tiger reserve.
+Besides the 3 students he supervises, Sidd serves in the Doctoral Advisory Committees (DAC) of 5 other students whose research work range from hunting culture in Arunachal Pradesh, free ranging dog behavior and its pastoral implications in Arunachal Pradesh; landscape fragmentation and local observations in Seemandhra; flood, fishery and conflict in the Gangetic basin; and human-elephant interacitons in Wayanaad, Kerala.

 - Krishnan, S. 2009.
 Of Land, Legislation and Litigation: Forest Leases, Agrarian Reform, Legal Ambiguity and Landscape Anomaly in the Nilgiris, 1969 to 2007.
 Conservation and Society , 7(3).